nayeemmz/cmsc426Spring2021/project3.md

 Go over the slides to understand SIFT, K-Means algorithm and bag of features.
 While you may use Python libraries to run K-means algorithm and to train the Support vector classifier, you would have to write your own code for SIFT.
 For a detailed description of SIFT, read the following [paper](https://www.cs.ubc.ca/~lowe/papers/ijcv04.pdf).
 For the bag of visual words technique, follow the graphic above and read the following [paper](https://www.cs.cmu.edu/~efros/courses/LBMV07/Papers/csurka-eccv-04.pdf).

+[Here](/cmsc426fall2019/assets/proj3/regionalextrema.ipynb) is some starter code for extrema detection step.

 ## SVM Classifier Training

 Train SVM on the resulting histograms (each histogram is a feature vector, with a label) obtained as a bag of visual words in the previous step.
 For a thorough understanding of SVM, refer to the heavily cited [paper](https://www.di.ens.fr/~mallat/papiers/svmtutorial.pdf), by Christopher Burges.